kyra-ohare/car-migo/README.md

 ### restart.sh
 This script restarts the containers.
 You are also given the option to restart PostgreSQL and pgAdmin volumes.

+## CI/CD
+Git Actions is triggered everytime there is a new code push or a new pull request against the `main` branch.

+The script will build the application and run tests using Apache Maven.
+It will also scan the code and produce a security report using CodeQL Analysis.

+Moreover, a Docker image is built and sent to [Docker Hub](#docker-hub) when the code is merged into the main branch.

+Git Actions is also scheduled to run once a week, every Monday at 7am UTC.

 ## Swagger UI
 OpenApi 3.0 Specification is implemented.
 Here are the endpoints: